 I originally thought the small oil leak at the rear of the pan was the pan gasket, it was never much but it got on my nerves enough for me to remove and replace the pan gasket with one from 928 Specialist that is made from rubber rather than cork.
 Guess what?
 The leak was still there.
 Right before Sharktoberfest 2007 I decided I would replace the seal, on the journey down to Anaheim the new seal leaked worse than the old one ....

-Here is a great writeup on the rear main seal on Rennlist, seems there are others out there with the same problem.
+Search on Rennlist for complete writeups on this procedure, seems there are others out there with the same problem.

 On a 5 speed you need to remove the clutch and the flywheel, on an auto it is more involved as you need to remove the flex plate which in turn means moving the transmission backwards.